Latent space models for grouped multiplex networks

-with a natural parameter $\theta$ and a log-partition function $\nu$ as it includes Bernoulli, Poisson, Gaussian, and other distributions capable of modeling nearly all possible edge entry types, including binary, count, and continuous.
-For now, we do not make any assumptions on the distribution family and state the model for an arbitrary edge-entry distribution for completeness.
+with a natural parameter $\theta$ and a log-partition function $\nu$.
+This family includes Bernoulli, Poisson, Gaussian, and many other distributions, and is suitable for modeling many different edges types across a range of applications, including binary, count, and continuous edge values.